neallawson/yt-id/README.md

 ```

 MusicBrainz-based genre suggestions are deferred to v2.
 In v1, genre comes from
-`config/overrides.yaml` (artist map) plus any structured `genre` field yt-dlp
+`ytid.yaml`, `config/overrides.yaml` (artist map), or any structured `genre`
-returns; everything else is routed to the review queue.
+field yt-dlp returns.
+A missing genre does not block a move when the title is
+confident.